makrai/notes/butt09-case-in-lfg.md

     * no other agentive transitive verbs which behave like this.
 Therefore this
     * must be stipulated as part of the lexical entry of ‘bring’
     * (the nominative on objects is regular in Urdu)
-    * instances of quirky case are relatively rare.
+    * instances of quirky case are relatively rare
-  * most case marking phenomena should fall under the rubrik of semantic case, i.e., being constrained simultaneously by both syntactic and semantic cond.
+  * most case marking phenomena should fall under the rubrik of semantic case, i.e., being constrained simultaneously by both syntactic and semantic cond
     * in marked contrast to many theories of case, but does seem to
     * reflect the rather unique crosslinguistic positioning of case at the interface between lexical and clausal semantics, syntax and morphophono